nikosokolik/thub/linux-injector/README.md

 ## Thub Linux Injector - Details
 ## Overview
-In general, the Linux injector, unlike the windows one, is written in python and simply reuses the _client_'s code.
+In general, the Linux injector, unlike the windows one, is written in python and simply reuses the [client](../client)'s code.
 The differences are in the introduction to the server (i.e. the server knows this is the injection point and not another client), and that in addition to creating a tap device the injector creates a "bridge" between the tap and the interface.
 This way by reading and writing to the tap, the OS is actually writing to the physical device.

 ### Usage
 In order to execute the Linux injector, first, create a configuration file.
 You may copy `default_config.json`, or copy it from here: